PerrierBouteille/Neuraibu/README.md

   Use the overlay URL in Streamlabs or any streaming software to incorporate the AI responses into your Twitch stream.

+### Common Issue

+If you modified the css of the webpage / overlay, think to clear the cache on your OBS / StreamLabs !
+`Property of the source > Refresh the cache of this page`

 ## Français

 Ce dépôt contient une application de superposition AI pour Twitch, construite avec l'API Ollama et Flask.
 Elle est conçue pour générer des réponses AI basées sur les entrées des utilisateurs et les afficher dans un stream Twitch à l'aide d'une superposition HTML.